 - "Real time factor": The quotient of simulated time / computation time.
 If one hour is simulated in 360 seconds the real time factor is 10.

 - UPS: (updates per second).
-The number of vehicles that were simulated on average per second of computation time.
+The number of vehicle updates that were performed on average per second of computation time.
+If a single vehicle update takes on average one millisecond, this will be 1000.

 If routing took place in the simulation, Each routing algorithm instance will report